PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM

 \subsection{Software Components}

-\atb{\X comprises two major software components that are essential to facilitate the implementation and evaluation of PuM techniques \atb{end-to-end}.
-First, the PuM operations library (pumolib) encapsulates functions to execute PuM operations using POC.
-For example, a RowClone (Section~\ref{sec:rowclone}) operation requires executing a sequence of LOAD/STORE operations targeting POC registers.
-Pumolib's RowClone function controls the execution of RowClone operations in \X. Second, to enable end-to-end implementations of PuM techniques, the custom supervisor software provides the necessary OS primitives (e.g., virtual memory, system calls).}
+{PiDRAM comprises two key software components that complement {and control} PiDRAM's hardware components {to} provid{e} a flexible and easy to use {end-to-end} PuM framework.}

-\textbf{PuM Operations Library (pumolib).} Pumolib exposes PuM operations to the \revd{application developer}.
-Pumolib provides wrapper functions that abstract the hardware implementation details of PuM techniques \atb{implemented in \X}.
-For example, \atb{the} PuM technique can be exposed via ISA \juan{extensions} or via memory LOAD/STORE operations to a memory-mapped module.
-Pumolib abstracts such implementation details from the user of the library and \atb{contributes to the modular design of the} framework. \atb{\juan{The} supervisor software (i.e., system software)} uses this library to perform PuM operations.
+\textbf{\ding{184} PuM Operations Library (pumolib).} {The extensible library (\emph{PuM} \emph{o}perations \emph{lib}rary) allows system designers to implement software support for PuM techniques.
+Pumolib contains customizable functions that interface with POC to perform PuM operations in real unmodified DRAM chips.
+The customizable functions hide the hardware implementation details of PuM techniques implemented in \X{} from software developers (that use pimolib).} For example, {although we expose PuM techniques to software via memory LOAD/STORE operations (POC is exposed as a memory-mapped module, Section~\ref{sec:hardware-components}), PuM techniques can also be exposed via specialized instructions provided by ISA extensions.} Pumolib hides such implementation details from the user of the library and \atb{contributes to the modular design of the} framework.

-\atb{We implement a general protocol that defines how \revd{system designers} express the information required to execute PuM operations to the memory controller via the PuM operations controller (POC). \atb{By setting the \emph{start} bit in the \emph{flag} register, the \revd{system designer} initiates a PuM operation.
-The memory controller responds by setting the \emph{ack} bit in the \emph{flag} register upon receiving the PuM \emph{instruction} and starts performing the corresponding operation.
-When an operation (e.g., RowClone-Copy) completes, the memory controller sets the \emph{finish} bit in the flag register.} Pumolib contains template functions that initiate PuM operations in the memory controller by communicating with the POC over the described protocol.}
+We implement a general protocol that defines how {programmers} express the information required to execute PuM operations to the PuM operations controller (POC). {A typical function in {pumolib} performs a PuM operation in four steps: \Copy{R3/3}{It (i) writes a PiDRAM instruction to {the} POC's \emph{instruction} register, (ii) sets the \emph{Start} {flag} in POC's \emph{flag} register, (iii) waits for {the} POC to set the \emph{Ack} {flag} in POC's \emph{flag} register, and (iv) reads the result of the PuM operation from POC's \emph{data} register {(e.g., the true random number after performing a{n in-DRAM true random number generation} operation, Section~\ref{sec:drange})}. {We list the currently implemented pumolib functions in Table~\ref{table:pumolib}.}}}